-NOTE: you will be charged for the time that your notebook is running.
+Note: When using paid instances, you will be charged for the time that your notebook is running.
 You must stop the notebook to stop incurring charges.

 /storage folder is your Persistent Storage.
 Files placed here are available across all Notebooks, Jobs, and Linux VMs (currently free of charge).
 This repository is perfect for storing datasets, models etc. Note: Persistent Storage is region specific (you’ll see the storage region options when creating Notebooks and Jobs).

 Gradient Notebooks can be shared publicly so others can view and/or fork your work.
 Just click the “share” button in the top right corner to get a shareable url.

 Gradient Notebooks can be viewed without running them.
 Just click open to view a static version of the notebook.
 Note: you may not see all of the files in your Notebook until you start the instance.

 Questions or issues related to course content, we recommend posting in the fast.ai forum.

 If you would like to follow the Developer guide for fastai and help develop the fastai library from your Gradient instance, read this section first for some Gradient-specific recommendations.